baobabsoluciones/cornflow/docs/source/guides/jsonschema.rst

 Exception for “simple objects”
 **********************************

 Even though most properties of our schema object must be arrays, an exception is made for the parameters of the problems that are unidimensional and can not be represented as lists.
-For instance, if in our previous example we had two parameters `trailersCapacity’ and ‘timeHorizon’, we would add a property ‘parameters’ to our schema:
+For instance, if in our previous example we had two parameters ``trailersCapacity`` and ``timeHorizon``, we would add a property ``parameters`` to our schema:

 .. code-block:: json